poudel-bibek/AI-Assignments/instructions.md

 # 📜 Assignment Instructions

 ## General
-  - In the class, you are expected
+  - In the class, you are expected to work on assignment 'tasks'
-  - Solutions to each assignments will be provided after class
   - Multiple assignments can be covered in the same day
-  - Each assignment is worth 5% of the final grades
   - For each assignment, will have a task, you are expected to submit a video
   - To avoid dependency management issues, you are required to work in [Colab](https://colab.research.google.com/).
 Please take some time to get familiar with it.

 ---
 ## How to succeed?
   - Suffering may be a natural consequence of learning something new, it will get better if you stick to it.
   - If you feel like you are learning something new each week, its a good indicator of your success with Assignments.

 ---
 ## What will you need?